Ahmedyahyay/holbertonschool-shell/permissions/README.md

-This script changes the owner of the file hello Permissions Project - Holberton School

-Introduction

-This project teaches me how to manage file and directory permissions in Linux.
-Each script in this project performs a specific task to modify or adjust permissions.

-Task List

-0. My name is Betty

-🔹 Description:
-Switches the current user to betty.

-🔹 Command:

-#!/bin/bash
-exec su betty

-1. Who am I

-🔹 Description:
-Prints the effective username of the current user.

-🔹 Command:

-#!/bin/bash
-exec whoami

-2. Groups

-🔹 Description:
-Prints all the groups the current user is part of.

-🔹 Command:

-#!/bin/bash
-exec groups

-3. New Owner

-🔹 Description:
-Changes the owner of the file hello to betty.

-🔹 Command:

-#!/bin/bash
-exec chown betty hello

-4. Empty!

-🔹 Description:
-Creates an empty file named hello.

-🔹 Command:

-#!/bin/bash
-exec touch hello

-5. Execute

-🔹 Description:
-Adds execute permission to the owner of the file hello.

-🔹 Command:

-#!/bin/bash
-exec chmod u+x hello

-6. Multiple Permissions

-🔹 Description:
-Adds execute permission to the owner and the group owner, and read permission to other users for the file hello.

-🔹 Command:

-#!/bin/bash
-exec chmod ug+x,o+r hello

-7. Everybody!

-🔹 Description:
-Adds execute permission to the owner, group owner, and other users for the file hello.

-🔹 Command:

-#!/bin/bash
-exec chmod a+x hello

-8. James Bond

-🔹 Description:
-Sets the file hello permissions as follows:
-    •   No permissions for the owner
-    •   No permissions for the group
-    •   All permissions for other users

-🔹 Command:

-#!/bin/bash
-exec chmod 007 hello

-9. John Doe

-🔹 Description:
-Sets the file hello permissions to 753.

-🔹 Command:

-#!/bin/bash
-exec chmod 753 hello

-10. Look in the mirror

-🔹 Description:
-Sets the mode of hello to be the same as olleh.

-🔹 Command:

-#!/bin/bash
-exec chmod --reference=olleh hello

-11. Directories

-🔹 Description:
-Adds execute permission to all subdirectories in the current directory for the owner, the group, and all other users.
+# Permissions Project - Holberton School

+## Introduction

+## Task List

+1. *My name is Betty*
+   - Switches the current user to betty.

+2. *Who am I*
+   - Prints the effective username of the current user.

+3. *Groups*
+   - Prints all the groups the current user is part of.

+4. *New Owner*
+   - Changes the owner of the file hello to betty.

+5. *Empty!*
+   - Creates an empty file named hello.

+6. *Execute*
+   - Adds execute permission to the owner of the file hello.

+7. *Multiple Permissions*
+   - Adds execute permission to the owner and the group owner, and read permission to other users for the file hello.

+8. *Everybody!*
+   - Adds execute permission to the owner, group owner, and other users for the file hello.

+9. *James Bond*
+   - Sets the file hello permissions as follows:
+     - No permissions for the owner
+     - No permissions for the group
+     - All permissions for other users

+10. *John Doe*
+    - Sets the file hello permissions to 753.

+11. *Look in the mirror*
+    - Sets the mode of hello to be the same as olleh.

+12. *Directories*
+    - Adds execute permission to all subdirectories in the current directory for the owner, the group, and all other users.
 Regular files should not be changed.

-🔹 Command:

-#!/bin/bash
-exec find . -type d -exec chmod a+x {} \;

-12. More directories

-🔹 Description:
+13. *More directories*
-Creates a directory named my_dir with permissions 751.
+    - Creates a directory named my_dir with permissions 751.

-🔹 Command:

-#!/bin/bash
-exec mkdir -m 751 my_dir

-13. Change group

-🔹 Description:
+14. *Change group*
-Changes the group owner of the file hello to school.
+    - Changes the group owner of the file hello to school.

-🔹 Command:

-#!/bin/bash
-exec chgrp school hello

-14. Change owner and group
+15. *Change owner and group*

-🔹 Description:
-Changes the owner to vincent and the group to staff for all files and directories in the working directory.
+    - Changes the owner to vincent and the group to staff for all files and directories in the working directory.

-🔹 Command:

-#!/bin/bash
-exec chown -R vincent:staff .

-15. Symbolic Links

-🔹 Description:
+16. *Symbolic Links*
-Changes the owner and the group owner of the symbolic link hello to vincent and staff, respectively.
+    - Changes the owner and the group owner of the symbolic link hello to vincent and staff, respectively.

-🔹 Command:

-#!/bin/bash
-exec chown -h vincent:staff hello.
+17. *If Only*
+    - Changes the owner of the file hello to vincent only if it is currently owned by guillaume.

+## How to Run the Scripts

+1. Make sure the script is executable: bash chmod +x script_name

+2. Execute the script:
+   bash
+   ./script_name

+3. Verify the changes:
+   bash
+   ls -l filename

+## Project Requirements

+- Use only vi, vim, emacs editors.
+- All scripts must run on Ubuntu 22.04 LTS.
+- Each script must be exactly two lines long.
+- All files must end with a new line.
+- The first line of all scripts must be #!/bin/bash.
+- Not allowed to use: &&, ||, or ;.
+- All files must be executable.